hideakitai/ArduinoOSC/ArduinoOSC/util/ArxSmartPtr/README.md

 ## Note

-`ArxSmartPtr` is C++ smart pointer-__like__ classes for Arduino.
+- `ArxSmartPtr` is C++ smart pointer-__like__ classes for Arduino.
-All of the functions is not supported currently.
+- Most of the functions are imported and simplified based on [Boost.SmartPtr](https://github.com/boostorg/smart_ptr).
-Almost all functions are imported and simplified based on [Boost.SmartPtr](https://github.com/boostorg/smart_ptr).
+- Automatically use standard library first if the boards can use them

 ## Supported SmartPtr